-I started buying quality guitars in 1974, I started collecting them in 1978 and I kept doing it since then.
-When I moved to a smaller home I had to to reduce my collection, keeping only the guitars I felt in total empathy with: a few, excellent instrument that I selected during the years for an outstanding condition, a perfect playability and a good tone.
+I started buying quality guitars in 1974, I started collecting in 1978 and I kept doing it until today.
+When I moved to a smaller home I had to to reduce my collection, keeping only the guitars I felt in total empathy with: a few outstanding instrument that I selected during the years for condition, playability and tone.

-I recently stopped playing the electric, so I decided to sell most of the last ones.
-As said, my guitars are in perfect original condition, fully original, mantained with the utmost care and - in my opinion - awesome sounding.
+I recently reduced playing the electrics, so I decided to sell most of my guitars.
+As said, my guitars are in perfect condition, fully original, mantained with the utmost care and - in my opinion - awesome sounding.
 Being well known in the guitar world, people are safe when dealing with me.
 Besides this, please note that:

 You can get in touch with me at firstname.lastname@example.org for further requests. - Alberto Biraghi.